It’s great that you’re posting news. Don’t stop there.

 Make a quicklink to your department/office website and any other helpful pages—for example, a hub page.
 Remember that some readers may be seeing the post elsewhere on the Web via RSS (Really Simple Syndication), meaning they may need a link back to your website for more information.
 Link to outside websites when helpful to your audience, but remember that you may be leading them away from your website.

 You and your colleagues are familiar with your department or office, but don’t forget about your other audiences—for example, prospective students and their parents.
 Make sure those audiences can understand your post.

 Make sure to include background information about your department/office and any faculty or staff members and organizations highlighted.
 If you’re posting news about a faculty member’s achievement, include background about the faculty member, your department, and the achievement itself.

 Here are examples of questions you should answer:

 Note: It’s handy for you to have ready standard descriptions, often called boilerplate, of your department and faculty members.
 You can paste them into your news posts whenever appropriate.

 There’s a reason you’re posting news—make your point early and clearly.
 People tend to skim stories on the Web.
 When the news in the story is hard to find, readers may get frustrated and/or stop reading.

 And do it as early as possible in your news post.
-Typically, this is done in your first sentence/paragraph.
+Often, this is done in your first sentence or paragraph.

-Remember the inverted pyramid?
+Remember the inverted pyramid from high school or college journalism classes?
 It works for the Web, too.
-News posts don't have to be short, but keep the important details near the top, as many may not read to the end.
+News posts don’t have to be short, but keep the important details near the top, as many readers may not make it to the end.